The untamed beauty of Patagonia, from Tierra del Fuego to the Northern Lake District

 - Journey to El Calafate, the gateway to the still expanding Perito Moreno Glacier.
 At Los Ponchos Apart Boutique Hotel, enjoy the tranquility of Lago Argentino and the warmth of Patagonian hospitality.
 Kayak in front of the glacier and hear the occasional thundering cracks of ice.

 - Onward to El Chaltén, the trekking capital of Argentina, with its rugged peaks and stunning landscapes.
-Stay at Explora El Chaltén, where you'll enjoy guided hikes through Los Glaciares National Park.
+Stay at a cozy bed and breakfast, enjoy free time to hike through Los Glaciares National Park.
 Encounter curious guanacos, and witness the imposing Mount Fitz Roy in all its glory.

 - Fly to northern Patagonia.
-Relax and unwind amidst the scenery of Bariloche at the iconic Llao Llao Hotel & Resort.
+Relax and unwind amidst the scenery of Bariloche at the lovely Aldebarán Hotel & Spa.
 Take leisurely walks through the Arrayanes Forest, kayak through glacial lakes, and bike along flowy mountain trails.
 With some luck, you may even catch a glimpse of the shy native pudu deer.
 Cruise across Lake Nahuel Huapi to discover hidden islets and savor the tranquility of the region.

 When is the best time to travel to Argentine Patagonia?